Wisconsin Pavilion: Later operation

 When the building reopened, radio stations WCCN AM and FM used it as an office and broadcasting studio.
 The two radio stations' offices were located in the basement, while their studios were located on a portion of the first floor.
 The rest of the first floor was used as a tourist center and a gift shop, and two offices in the basement were leased out.
 Eighty-nine types of cheese were sold at the pavilion.
 In the pavilion's first nine weeks, it recorded 15,000 visitors from around the world.
 Two local dairy owners, Bill and Beverly Schwantes, bought a replica of the Golden Giant.
 The Schwantes family also bought back the cheesemobile's trailer from the Borden Company and renovated the trailer, which was moved next to the pavilion in early July 1967.
 The fake cheese was displayed in the cheesemobile.
 In 1968, WCCN, the Wisconsin Cheese Foundation, and local cheese manufacturers raised money to buy the cheesemobile's truck, which was refurbished and moved next to the pavilion.

 For four decades after Wilcox sold the pavilion, he continued to visit it sporadically.
 Sturtz owned the Wisconsin Pavilion until 1976, when he transferred ownership of the pavilion, along with his stake in the WCCN stations and Central Wisconsin Broadcasting, to J. Wayne Grap.
 The following year, to celebrate WCCN-AM's 20th anniversary, an annex with an AM broadcast studio and three offices was completed.
 Wayne's son Kevin, along with Kevin's wife Margaret (Peggy), bought the pavilion in either 1985 or 1986.
 During that decade, the cheesemobile trailer remained parked outside the pavilion, but it was empty.
 Chatty Belle continued to stand next to the pavilion, and a steam tractor was displayed nearby.
 The pavilion was still used as a broadcasting studio, and it also included a local chamber of commerce, offices, and a beauty salon.
 Among its tenants was a company named the Highground, which occupied one of the offices until 1990.

 The building remained a tourist attraction in the 1990s and 2000s, and it became a well-known symbol of Neillsville.
 During the early 21st century, Kevin and Peggy Grap continually maintained the grounds and repainted the roof regularly.
 Radio station WPKG FM started broadcasting from the building in 2004.
 The structure was added to the Wisconsin Register of Historic Places in 2010.
 It was listed on the National Register of Historic Places two years later, following an effort by local historian Pat Lacey.
-As of 2014, the Grap family still owned the pavilion.
+As of 2026, the Grap family still owned the pavilion; Kevin Grap said that 10,000 people annually came to see Chatty Belle.